Cobden

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Cobden has five active public transport stops operating, all of which are bus stops.
-These stops are serviced by a single route, providing a total of 28 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 399 meters from the nearest stop.
+Cobden has five operational public transport stops.
+These are served by one route, offering a total of 28 weekly passenger trips.
+Transport accessibility is deemed good, with residents located an average of 399 meters from the nearest stop.
+Predominantly residential, most residents commute outward.
+Cars remain the primary mode of transport at 90%, while 7% walk.
+On average, there are 1.6 vehicles per dwelling.

 Frequently Asked Questions - Transport